vmonaco/biologger/README.md

 # Behavioral Biometric Logger

-## Copyright

-Permission is granted to use this code in any way as long as the following publications are acknowledged:

-1. Monaco, John V., et al. "Developing a keystroke biometric system for continual authentication of computer users."
-Intelligence and Security Informatics Conference (EISIC), 2012 European.
-IEEE, 2012.
-2. Monaco, John V., et al. "Recent Advances in the Development of a Long-Text-Input Keystroke Biometric Authentication System for Arbitrary Text Input."
-Intelligence and Security Informatics Conference (EISIC), 2013 European.
-IEEE, 2013.

-The authors will not be held liable for any damages that occur as a result of using this code.

-## About

 This application is designed to capture the user input to a computer over the course of a session.
 It captures events system wide by registering system wide hooks.
-It is designed to be web-launched from a browser with Java web start.
+It can be web-launched from a browser using Java web start.

-Data collected:
+Data collected includes:

 ```
-#!text

 keystroke events
     press time: 'Key press timestamp'
     release time: 'Key release timestamp'